rithvikailas264/ArChat/README.md

-# ethwarsaw-freech
+# ArChat

 # Overview
-*Freech* is a project that enables reading and posting comments on any website on the internet by using extension that connects with
+*Archat* is a project that enables reading and posting comments on any website on the internet by using extension that connects with
 *ArConnect Wallet* and enables user to both write and read comments about basically any page.

 Technologies used are: